 “I can't believe they're doing it with algorithms,” he continues.
 “It's too clever for algorithms but too stupid for humans.
 I don't think there's any value in coming up with a magic algorithm to draw connections between music anyway.
 They’re not mechanical, they’re deeper and more interesting than that.”

 Rowntree isn't anti-Spotify or anti-streaming – far from it, in fact: “There's no love lost between me and Spotify but I'm still a subscriber,” he says.
 “As a music resource it's one of the best in the world but one hopes Apple will have a better go of it than Spotify did.”

-That means we’ll almost certainly see Blur on Apple Music, which launches with its three-month free trial later today, and its human-centric approach of hiring industry experts such as Zane Lowe, Ebro Darden and Julie Adenuga is sure to please Rowntree – to an extent.
+That means we’ll almost certainly see Blur on Apple Music, and its human-centric approach of hiring industry experts such as Zane Lowe, Ebro Darden and Julie Adenuga is sure to please Rowntree – to an extent.

 “Getting a bunch of experts in to start with is a rather more interesting way of setting things up,” he says.
 “Deezer gets trusted curators in each territory to draw up lists of recommendations but that can only really ever reflect the tastes of a fairly small segment of the population.”

 Rowntree would rather see the job handed over to the listeners, but isn’t convinced the streaming services will go for that.
 “We have social media to draw these connections now.
 It’s the way every other kind of creative medium does it, so why has music got to be different?
 Streaming services have found themselves with a lot of power and that gives control over to somebody else, so I imagine that’s the last thing they want to do.”